Protect your vacation rental business

 How do I get covered for business activity?

 You buy a business insurance policy.
 The Proper Insurance policy is a business policy.
-It covers your business property
+It covers your business property (rental home/contents), business liability, and the business income it generates.

 If I insure my short-term rental as a business, can I also stay there?